 We work closely with the Housing Ombudsman Service, the official body set up by law to look at complaints about housing organisations that are registered with them.
 Their service is free, independent and impartial for our customers to access.

 They published a new Complaint Handling code in July 2020 to set out:

 - Good practice that will allow us, and other landlords, to respond to complaints effectively and fairly.

 - How we should use learning from complaints to drive service improvements.

 Find out more about the Complaint Handling Code at: The Housing Ombudsman Service

-We carried out a self-assessment against the Code and reported our findings to our Board on 27 November 2020.
+We carried out an initial self-assessment against the Code and reported our findings to our Board on 27 November 2020.

 Moving forward, we will continue to assess our complaints procedure against the Code each year, or whenever we introduce major service changes that may affect customer’s satisfaction.

 Our latest assessment is available below and shows how we comply against the new code’s requirements.